qzk11/SF_Uber/README.md

 ## DESCRIPTION
 -------------

 Analyzing and visualizing 12 months' travel time data from Uber in Atlanta in 2019.
-We render a web service that can visualize the average travel time.
+We render a web service that can visualize adn predict the average travel time.

 ## INSTALLATION
 -------------